kei-kheng/wildfire_inpainting/6_inpainting_GAN/README.md

 - `inference.py` loads a trained generator and performs inferencing, on dataset it has never seen during its training phase.
 It then writes to and plots from a CSV file (PSNR and SSIM against 'folders').
 - `models.py` contains the definition of the sub-models.
 - `image_utils.py` contains functions needed to preprocess the training images, write to & plot from CSVs and calculate losses/evaluation metrics.
-- `plot_200_epochs_runs.py` was used to plot graphs to determine the optimal stopping point for training models (trained 5 models for 200 epochs).
+- `plot_200EpochLosses.py` was used to plot graphs to determine the optimal stopping point for training models (trained 5 models for 200 epochs).
-- `plot_inference_comparison.py` compares the performance of 150-epoch models and 200-epoch models on the 10% validation dataset.
-Change `PLOT_STYLE` to "box" or "bar" to be able to plot box and bar plots.
+- `plot_boxplots.py` compares the performance of 150-epoch models and 200-epoch models on the 10% validation dataset.
+Generates a plot with 3 boxplots.
+- `text_to_png.py` was used to convert a text file to an image to be inferenced.

 # Usage - main.py
 ## Parameters